TanimSk/wro-future-engineers-2024/README.md

 ## How does it work?

-Our project integrates five ultrasonic sensors, positioned at the front, left, right, front-left, and front-right along with an ESP32 CAM for detecting green and red traffic towers.
-Additionally, a TCS3200 color sensor is employed to detect segment separation colored lines at track corners, enabling precise rotation at the end of the track.
-The Arduino UNO efficiently controls the steering via Ackermann geometry and adjusts the rear motor's speed for smooth forward or reverse motion.
+Our project integrates five ultrasonic sensors, positioned at the front, left, right, front-left, and front-right along with an Rapberry Pi Zero with Camera for detecting green and red traffic towers.
+The Arduino UNO efficiently controls the steering via Ackermann steering system and a servo and adjusts the rear motor's speed for smooth forward or reverse motion.
 This system combines real-time sensor input and intelligent decision-making to ensure robust obstacle avoidance and accurate navigation.

 ### Machine learning: